Decoding the Header-Bidding Technology for Mobile Apps

 In this example, an impression was sold to the second buyer with a bid of $3.25.
 However, the highest bidder was the third one who was ready to pay $3.30 but didn’t reach his turn in the queue.
 The publisher loses $0.05 of potential earnings that could have been gained if the third bidder wasn’t standing third in the priority line.

 It’s worth to mention, the header-bidding solution providers have a connection only to the certain number of demand platforms, so it’s always worth to make sure they feature extensive network beforehand.
-Otherwise, the developers end up in the situation when they have to integrate too many SDKs from different partners that significantly increases app’s file size, downloading time, and causes the battery drain.
+Otherwise, the developers end up integrating too many SDKs from different partners.
+This significantly increases the app’s file size, downloading time, and causes the battery drain.

 Don’t let waterfall leak the lion share of your revenue — monetize your app with SmartyAds SDK and get a fair value for each impression!